Angelic-Systems/Angelic-OS-ARM/README.md

 IMPORTANT!
 Angelic-OS is a work in progress and is not yet ready for daily use!

 A text based Arch Linux distro made for the raspberry Pi 5.
-For the times when having a GUI is just too much or when you want to look cool.Built with few pre installed apps comes pre-installed with the TUI applications:
+For the times when having a GUI is just too much or when you want to look cool. comes pre-installed with the TUI applications:

 sway,